khallockguede/khallockguede.github.io/README.md

 ### Kate Hallock Guede

 ## About Me
-<p>Born and raised in Southern California, I am a native English speaker and am fluent in Spanish.
+<p>I was born and raised in Southern California.
+I am a native English speaker and am fluent in Spanish.
 I have my Master’s degree in Educational Technology.
 While I have focused on education for my first career, I am looking forward to pivoting towards technology and specifically full stack developing for my second career. <br>

 I have completed the first third of the MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN while aiming at proficiency in JavaScript, CSS and HTML.</p>